 Specifically dedicated to international transfer of technologies to biotech companies, the ICGEB has concluded more than 80 agreements with industrial partners in Argentina, Brazil, China, Cuba, Egypt, India, Iran, Pakistan, South Africa, Sri Lanka, Turkey, UAE, Uruguay, USA and Venezuela, to produce pharmaceuticals obtained through genetic engineering (such as insulin, erythropoietin, interferon and different growth factors), diagnostic kits and biopesticides.

-Other collaborations work towards the degradation of lignocellulose for biogas production, the development of sustainable technologies for renewable energy, the production of a novel AAV vector-based gene therapy approach for hereditary disorders, and on the clinical development of a botanical drug for the treatment of dengue fever.
+Other collaborations work towards the degradation of lignocellulose for biogas production, the development of sustainable technologies for renewable energy, the production of a novel AAV vector-based gene therapy approach for hereditary disorders, and the clinical development of a botanical drug for the treatment of dengue fever.

 Personal Assistant to the Director-General: Raffaella Agosti